joshsherwood1/all-your-base/README.md

 ## How to Use

-The application is hosted here: https://sweater-weather-javascript.herokuapp.com/
+The application is hosted here on Heroku: https://sweater-weather-javascript.herokuapp.com/

 Access all four endpoint using Postman by clicking the button below: